 Specifically for some of our contracted services we are contracted to share specific information with the commissioners.
 The following contracts have the below variance:

 Our Staffordshire over 50’s contract, personal Data will be shared with the Council, Midlands and Lancashire Commissioning Support Unit (MLCSU) and Centre for Health and Development (CHAD) for evaluation and longer term follow up purposes.
-Personal Data will be in an electronic format and shared securely as and when required by the Council and upon Termination of this Agreement/Contract.
+Personal Data will be in an electronic format and shared securely as and when required by the Council and upon Termination of this Agreement/Contract; data may also be shared with your NHS GP.

 When you visit one of our websites, we collect standard internet log information for statistical purposes.